RagnarJensen/PiLEDlights/README.md

 # PiLEDlights
 For the Raspberry Pi - Make LEDs blink on network and/or SD card/USB storage activity.

 hddledPi blinks a LED on any mass storage access.
-Not only on SD card access, but also on USB thumbdrive and hard drive activity. netledPi blinks a LED when there is activity on any network interface.
+Not only on SD card access, but also on USB thumbdrive and hard drive activity.
+netledPi blinks a LED when there is activity on any network interface.
 Not only the built-in ethernet interface, but also on any other USB ethernet or WiFi interface.
+actledPi blinks the Pi's ACT led on all mass storage I/O, i.e. not only the SD card.

 netledPi and hddledPi make use of Gordon Henderson's wiringPi library - wiringpi.com - so you have to have that installed in order to build the programs. actledPi is a standalone, no special libraries are needed.